Sixth Sunday of Easter & Holy Baptism

 THE SECOND READING:

-A reading from the first letter of St John: 1 John 4:7-10
+A reading from the first letter of St Paul to the Ephesians: Ephesians 4:1-13

 The Word of the Lord.